Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/contributing/create-content/create-archetypes/_index.md

 1. You should now see a new directory created within the `azure-resources/Storage` directory, named after the Azure resource type you specified and containing the relevant folders and files to build out the resource type.
 You can also verify the creation by inspecting the resource type within your local Hugo site, which should have been rebuilt automatically with the change.

-## Create a new Azure specialized workload
+## Create a New Azure Specialized Workload

 1. Ensure you are in the root directory of the repository within your terminal
 1. Run the following hugo command within your terminal